What Must You Do To Get to Heaven?

 Pope Pius IX, Vatican Council, 1870 Session 4, Chapter 4, Paragraph 6: "For the Holy Spirit was promised to the successors of Peter not so that they might, by his revelation, make known some new doctrine, but that, by his assistance, they might religiously guard and faithfully expound the revelation or deposit of faith transmitted by the apostles."

-4) Something that is already contained in the deposit of faith handed down by the Apostles and not a new doctrine.
+4) Something that is already contained in the deposit of faith handed down by the Apostles and not a new doctrine, or some fact that is intrinsically linked thereto.

 Any Papal statement that meets the previous 4 points is infallible and God the Holy Ghost has spoken through the lips of the Pontiff.
 To willingly deny any such teaching severs one immediately from the Body of Christ; such a person is a heretic.
 Any Catholic who unwittingly believes a material heresy, that is accidentally and unknowingly believes contrary to such a teaching is generally understood to be still Catholic, unless their heretical understanding has led them into the bosom of a sect or into subjection to a heretical religious superior, or unless they reject the truth when they are presented with evidence of it (ie, the relevant Papal decree, etc...), or unless the heretical belief they hold is contrary to a necessary dogma of the Catholic Faith contained in the basic Christian Creed (such as the Trinity or the Incarnation).
-Such teachings are Ecumenical Councils, any papal teaching with an anathema attached, some encyclicals or PORTIONS of encyclicals, and some Papal bulls.
-Also, the opposite statement of any proposition condemned by the pope as heretical, is also an infallible dogma.
+Such teachings are Ecumenical Councils, any papal teaching with an anathema attached, some encyclicals or portions of encyclicals, and some Papal bulls.

 Pope Pius IX, Vatican Council, Session 3, Chapter 4, ex cathedra: "Hence, too, that meaning of the sacred dogmas is ever to be maintained which has once been declared by Holy mother Church, and there must never be any abandonment of this sense under the pretext or in the name of a more profound understanding."